The Needle, the Bible and “Our People”: Chiuchow Christians and the Swatow Lace Industry in Hong Kong

 Recognized as a leader of the burgeoning Swatow lace industry, Kwa was appointed by Sun Yat-sen to a committee responsible for the management of the Chiuchow and Mei-hsien districts in 1922.
 In August of the same year, he went to Peiping on behalf of the Swatow lace industry and successfully secured tax breaks from the central government, which was extremely beneficial to the entire industry.
 In 1928, Swatow Lace won the Gold Medal at the Carnival Exhibition of the Philippine Islands in Manila and in 1934, it won the first prize at the National Manufactured Goods Exports Exhibition.
 By the late 1930s, the firm was doing over HK$2 million a year in sales.
 During the Japanese occupation, business was suspended as the source of materials was disrupted.
 Kwa and some of his children were stranded in Shanghai and it was thanks to Kwa’s wife that the HK head office located at 16 Pedder Street was preserved.

 In November 1949, Kwa went on a 9 months trip to US and Europe to promote his business, during which his diabetic wife died in March 1950.
 Kwa Eng-Lee himself died in 1953 and was survived by 2 sons and 4 daughters.
 His two sons – Tak-cheong (“T.C.”)
-Kwa (柯德昌) and T.S.
-Kwa (柯德聲) both went to Lingnan University in Canton and worked for Swatow Lace and TC as the eldest son took over the business as managing director.
+Kwa (柯德昌) and Jackson T.S.
+Kwa (柯德聲, hunting enthusiast and later settled in Vancouver) both went to Lingnan University in Canton and worked for Swatow Lace and TC as the eldest son took over the business as managing director.
 Graduated from Fu Tan University (now Fudan) in Shanghai with a business degree, T.C. joined the firm in 1929 and was responsible for overseeing the Manila and Peiping branches of the firm and also founded handicraft factories up North where he lived for over a decade.
-Eng-Lee’s daughter Helena Kan (柯瑞賢, 1926-2016) graduated from St John’s University in Shanghai in 1946 and taught at St Joseph’s College and St Paul’s Primary School before immigrating to Vancouver in 1967.
+Eng-Lee’s daughter Helena Kwa (柯瑞賢, 1926-2016) graduated from St John’s University in Shanghai in 1946 and taught at St Joseph’s College and St Paul’s Primary School before immigrating to Vancouver in 1967.
 Her husband Ramon Kan Yuet-wang JP (簡悅宏,1919-2010) was general manager of Associated Bankers Insurance in HK and the son of Kan Tong-po, the co-founder of Bank of East Asia.
+T.C.’s daughter Kwa Wai-ping (柯偉平), a music graduate from Australia married Lam Tin-keung (林天強), a chemical engineering graduate of Purdue University in Indiana and the second son of Chiuchow merchant and Sydney hotelier Lam Chun-sing (林振聲) at the Kowloon Baptist Church in 1956 in a joint ceremony with Lam’s older brother Lam Tin-kin (林天健), an economics graduate of Northwestern University in Chicago who married Chan Kwan-ming (陳坤明), the sister of the wife of David Lam See-chai, another Chiuchow family scion (son of K. Wah Bank and Baptist College founder Lam Chi-fung) and later Governor of British Columbia.
+(WKYP, 1956-7-6)

 Swatow Lace Co Ltd was dissolved in 1964, one year after a lawsuit with Bangkok Bank.